ognjen-petrovic/laravel-async-mail/README.md

 # laravel-async-mail
 Sends async mails from Laravel.

+As Laravel documentation says:
-Since sending email messages can drastically lengthen the response time of your application, many developers choose to queue email messages for background sending.
+> Since sending email messages can drastically lengthen the response time of your application, many developers choose to queue email
+> messages for background sending.
 Laravel makes that easy using its built-in unified queue API.

 This aproach is different, it leverages "Symfony\Component\Process\Process" class to create separate PHP process and sends an "Illuminate\Mail\Mailable" using artisan command.